datastaxdevs/workshop-streaming-game/README.md

 A simple multiplayer online game featuring
 * Astra Streaming (built on top of Apache Pulsar)
 * WebSockets
-* React.js for the front-ent
+* React.js for the front-end
 * the Python FastAPI framework for the back-end

 <!--- ENDEXCLUDE --->